AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

   ...
 {% endhighlight %}

-Each colour in our palette is presented with all its accessible partners.
+Each colour in our palette is presented together with all its accessible partners.
 We can see this even clearer in our **CSV** file (also created in our gulp task above):

-- Contrast Demo:
+*Contrast Demo:*

 - Brown(#4E3D29), Lime(#C6DD45), Olive(#EEF8B1), white(#FFFFFF)
 - Mustard(#8F7C2F), black(#000000)
 - Green(#558D20), black(#000000)